 Notice how much smoother the 80 ISO photo looks.
 The 1600 ISO photo shows lots of noise.
 You can really notice it in the darker areas.
 (The camera I used in those photos was an older model Canon point and shoot.)

 If you don’t understand the manual settings and you’re in a hurry, sure go ahead and use Auto ISO.
 But I recommend you keep an eye on the noise factor in your photos.

 Like the video says, do some tests with your camera.
 Figure out your noise tolerance.
 If Auto ISO is taking you to high levels of noise, it might be best if you learn how to use the manual settings.

-You will notice ISO noise more in smaller sensor cameras, like point and shoots.
-My full frame dSLR camera hardly has any noise at super high ISO levels.
-But my small point and shoot gets unbearable noisy above 400 ISO.
+You will notice ISO noise more in smaller sensor cameras, like small point and shoots.
+A full frame dSLR camera hardly has any noise at high ISO levels.
+But my older small point and shoot gets unbearable noisy above 400 ISO.
 So for me, Auto ISO isn’t an option with my small camera.

 Works for video too

 A lot of you are shooting video now, and the same rules apply for video ISO settings.
 Whether you shoot video with your dSLR or a handy cam, you’ll need to keep your eye on the noise.
-The smaller the video camera, the more noise you’ll get at high ISO.
+The smaller the video camera sensor, the more noise you’ll get at high ISO.
 In my experience, camcorders are especially noisy in low light.